basharatali122/devTinder/homework.md

 -userAuth Middleware
 -Add the userAuth middle ware in profile API and a ne sendConnectionRequest Api -Set the expiry of JWT Token and cookies to 7 dasy

+-Create a userScema method to getJWT()
+-Create UserSchema method to comparepassword(passwordInputByUser)